-The SWO Trace Window Settings dialog box is available from the I-jet/JTAGjet menu, the J-Link menu or the ST-LINK menu, respectively, alternatively from the SWO Trace window toolbar.
+The SWO Trace Window Settings dialog box is available from the C-SPY driver menu, alternatively from the SWO Trace window toolbar.

 Use this dialog box to specify what to display in the SWO Trace window.

 Note that you also need to configure the generation of trace data, click SWO Configuration.
 For more information, see SWO Configuration dialog box, page 218.